-This employee pension guide describes the Plan in effect on January 1, 2012.
-It describes the provisions of the Plan as it applies to covered employees after 2011.
+This employee pension guide describes the Plan in effect on January 1, 2018.
 If you worked for an affiliated or acquired company, different provisions affecting your benefit may apply.
-These special provisions are described in Appendix C (Special Rules for Former Employees with Acquired Companies) on Page 34.
+These special provisions are described in Appendix C (Special Rules for Former Employees with Acquired Companies) on Page 38.

 Throughout the guide, you will find certain important terms in italics.
-These terms are defined in Appendix A (Glossary of Terms) beginning on Page 31.
+These terms are defined in Appendix A (Glossary of Terms) beginning on Page 34.

 Please read this guide carefully and store it in a convenient place with your other benefits information.
-If you have questions this guide does not answer, contact the Benefits Department in writing at the following address:
+If you have questions this guide does not answer, contact the Benefits Group in writing at the following address:

-Union Pacific Railroad Company Benefits Department 1400 Douglas Street, Stop 0320 Omaha, NE 68179
+Union Pacific Railroad Company Benefits Group 1400 Douglas Street, Stop 0320 Omaha, NE 68179